Asian shares, euro slip as data casts doubt on recovery

 Tata Motors Ltd reached a long-term wage settlement with workers at Sanand plant in Gujarat.

-SINGAPORE Asian shares slipped on Thursday and the euro languished near a 2-week low after disappointing economic data from both sides of the Atlantic rekindled concerns about the strength of global growth.
+SINGAPORE Asian shares slipped on Thursday and the euro wallowed near a two-week low after disappointing data from both sides of the Atlantic rekindled concerns about the strength of the global economic recovery.

-Commodities and the Australian dollar - all sensitive to growth expectations - also struggled as the data put investors on the defensive and limited appetite for riskier assets.
+U.S. stocks eased on Wednesday as data showed a slowdown in private sector hiring, tempering the optimism from a better-than-expected manufacturing survey at the start of the week that had driven the Dow to its highest in more than 4 year.

+MSCI's broadest index of Asia Pacific shares outside Japan slipped 0.1 percent, with South Korean shares down 0.3 percent.
+Tokyo financial markets were closed for a public holiday.

 "It seems too early for another wave of easing, but that is where the risks are skewed.
 The outcome is continued downward pressure on EUR/USD," said Sebastian Galy, strategist at Societe General.

-Commodity markets struggled for traction, with U.S. crude slipping a few cents but holding above $105 a barrel, while Brent crude rose 10 cents to $118.30.
-Oil had fallen on Wednesday on the disappointing data and a build-up in inventories in top consumer the United States.

-"Risk markets are overall very cautious ahead of this non-farm payrolls data, that's why we're seeing reduced volumes and a few bets being taken off the table," said Ben Le Brun, market analyst at OptionsXpress in Sydney.

-Copper edged below $8,300 a tonne and gold, which in recent months has lost its safe-haven appeal and mostly tracked the performance of riskier assets, dipped 0.2 percent to around $1,649 an ounce.
+Gold, which in recent months has lost its safe-haven appeal and mostly tracked the performance of riskier assets, dipped 0.1 percent to around $1,651 an ounce.

-The Australian dollar, sensitive to demand for the commodities that drive the Australian economy, eased 0.3 percent to around $1.0295.

 Tata Motors Ltd reached a long-term wage settlement with workers at Sanand plant in Gujarat.